 Watch this example of a child picking up a box.
 This is carried out very naturally, the child is using his body in accordance with its natural design, with very little effort, ease, freedom, poise and balance.

 This is one of many skills you (re) learn to become proficient in when having Alexander Technique lessons.
 It is a very dynamic movement where all the antagonistic muscles and bones are working dynamically and smoothly, this keeps the joints and muscles in good healthy working order.
-Look how agile, flexible and lean these old folk are in the picture above.

-The half way position between squatting and standing, is used is many sports, you will naturally adapt to this position when playing tennis, skiing, golf, boxing, snowboarding and cycling.
+The half way position between squatting and standing, is used is many sports, (see skiing picture) you will naturally adapt to this position when playing tennis, skiing, golf, boxing, snowboarding and cycling.
 There are also many other examples.
 This a position of mechanical advantage, it is strong, flexible and dynamic and allows more freedom, balance coordination, stability, and strength.